tiepdotme/serenade-wind/_posts/2020-09-28-whats-next.md

 # Pre-Adventure Adventure

 After our [first whiteboard exercise](/posts/time-to-go-to-the-whiteboard/), we had some fits and starts.
 By October last year, we regrouped and set out a plan to change our lives and begin [a voyaging life](/posts/sailing-around-the-world/).
-When first we saw [Rachel J Slocum](/posts/when-first-we-saw-rachel-j-slocum/), we were smitten, however we took the time to see what other options were currently available at [BOOT 2020](/posts/boot-2020/).
+When first we saw [Rachel J Slocum](/posts/when-first-we-saw-rachel-j-slocum/), we were smitten, however we took the time to see what other options were currently available at [BOOT](/posts/boot-2020/) in Dusseldorf.
 We also decided after a trip to San Diego on [our anniversary](/posts/happy-anniversary/), that it wasn't fair to see any other boats until we had a chance to have a first look at Rachel J Slocum in person.

 No boats would ever stand a chance.